biotoolbox/pam/README.md

 - **etrmax_without_photoinhibition**: The maximum electron transport rate without photoinhibition, transfered as: `pmax`
 - **ik_with_photoinhibition**: PAR where the transition point from light limitation to light saturation is achieved taking photoinhibition into account, transfered as: `iik`
 - **ik_without_photoinhibition**: PAR where the transition point from light limitation to light saturation is achieved not taking photoinhibition into account, transfered as: `ik`
-- **im_with_photoinhibition**: The PAR at which the maximum electron transport rate is achieved by taking photoinhibition into account, determined as:
+- **im_with_photoinhibition**: The PAR at which the maximum electron transport rate is achieved by taking photoinhibition into account.
+Although $I_m$ was mentioned in the original publication, no general solution was presented.
+Therefore, we decided to include it only in the modified version.
+Determined as:

 ```r
  etr_regression_data <- get_etr_regression_data_from_model_result(model_result)